 - OPTIONAL: Select Variable names to display variable names in the output instead of labels.

 - OPTIONAL: Select Correction.
 Choose between None (the default), False Discovery Rate, Bonferroni.
+This is the multiple comparisons correction applied when computing the p-values of the post-hoc comparisons.

 - OPTIONAL: Select Stack data to stack the input data prior to analysis.
 Stacking can be desirable when each individual in the data set has multiple cases and an aggregate model is desired.
+See requirements below.

 - OPTIONAL: Select Random seed to initialize the (pseudo)random number generator for the model fitting algorithm.
 Different seeds may lead to slightly different answers, but should normally not make a large difference.